Kaltura - Service Description

 - For information on the browsers supported for Desire2Learn, please see: Learn@UW - Recommended Software and Browsers.

 - For information on supported software and browser requirements, please see:

-The service will be available to all UW System campuses (similar to Learn@UW) by virtue of a 3-year contract that began on 11/1/13.
+The service is available to all UW System campuses (similar to Learn@UW) by virtue of UWSA contract that is renewed annually.
+The service began on 11/1/13.